 The number of people that have no roof above their head is rising.
 More people are left outside without a proper place to sleep.
 It does not matter if it is winter, spring, summer or autumn, the force of life has caused them to make

 the cold world their house.

 It could have been the grip they lost on life.
-It could have been someone having kicked them out.
+It could have been someone had kicked them out.
 Or it could have simply been the economic crisis which left them without a job.
-In short, becoming homeless can overcome everyone.
+In short, becoming homeless can overcome every one.
 It is a phenomenon which cannot always be prevented.
 “Can it be cured then?
 And above all, can I cure it?”